- やさしい日本語

 Voices of people working on the ground

-This time, we spoke with three people - Mr. Song and Mr. Luan, who have Specified Skilled Worker (i) status, and Mr. Touong, a technical intern trainee - about work and life in Japan.
+This time, we spoke with three people, Mr. Son and Mr. Luan from Specified Skilled Worker (i), and Mr. Touong from Technical Intern Training about their work and life in Japan.

 Mr. Song